Read more about our work in solar and wind power, as well as battery energy storage.

 The partnership has also included joint marketing, leveraging both companies’ strong brands, to accelerate the adoption of rooftop solar in a cost-effective, highly-scalable way.

-* Data derived from renewable energy projects owned and operated by National Grid Renewables.
+* Data derived from and associated with renewable energy projects under construction or in operation by affiliates of National Grid Renewables.
 Environmental benefits calculated using the United States Environmental Protection Agency’s (EPA) greenhouse gas equivalencies calculator.
 Environmental benefits are singular, not additive.
 Environmental benefits represent annual estimated amounts.
 Economic benefits calculated based on National Renewable Energy Laboratory (NREL) JEDI Model, National Grid Renewables models, and current tax law for renewable energy facilities.
 Economic benefits represent estimated total impact over the first 20 years of operation.
-All benefits and amounts are estimates and not guaranteed.
+All project production, benefits, and amounts are estimates and not guaranteed.
 Information presented is subject to change.